How NBC gave up Ronan Farrow's explosive Harvey Weinstein scoop

 One account describes a "stand down order" that stymied Farrow and left staffers wondering why executives were trying to avoid breaking a big story.

-The other account -- which is much less embarrassing for the network news division -- is what NBC News president Noah Oppenheim shared with staffers at a previously scheduled town hall on Wednesday.
+The other account -- which is much less embarrassing for the network news division -- is what Oppenheim shared with staffers at a previously scheduled town hall on Wednesday.

 His remarks were provided to CNN by NBC News.

-Note: Correction: An earlier version of this article misattributed to NBC News chairman Andy Lack a quote by NBC News president Noah Oppenheim that the network did not feel it had all the elements needed to air the story.